 - 1. What is the name of your certifying State official?
 Douglas G. Carter - 2.
 What is the title of your certifying State offical?
-Superintendent - 3.
+Superintendent of the Indiana State Police - 3.
 What are the phone # and email address of your State official?
-(317)232-8241 dcarter@isp.in.gov
+317-232-8241 dcarter@isp.in.gov

-The : State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.
+The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.

-Yes
+- Yes

-• Yes, uploaded certification document
+- Yes, uploaded certification document

-$\bigcirc$ No
+- No